Cable Management Market Size and Share

 Cable Management Market Analysis by Mordor Intelligence

-The cable management market size stands at USD 17.87 billion in 2025 and is forecast to reach USD 28.93 billion by 2030, reflecting a 10.11% CAGR over the period.
+The cable management market is expected to grow from USD 17.87 billion in 2025 to USD 19.65 billion in 2026 and is forecast to reach USD 31.57 billion by 2031 at 9.95% CAGR over 2026-2031.
 Increasing electrification of renewable-energy assets, hyperscale data-center construction, and industrial automation programs underpin this expansion.
 Higher power densities in 800 V EV-charging networks, convergence of data and control cabling within smart buildings, and modular off-site construction practices further intensify demand for advanced routing, protection, and identification solutions.
 Competitive activity centers on portfolio digitization and distribution-channel consolidation as suppliers race to integrate predictive maintenance features and shorten time-to-install.
 Supply-chain pressure from galvanized steel and PVC price swings persists, yet productivity gains from smart manufacturing and standard-modular product designs partially offset margin risk.

 Key Report Takeaways